getodk/docs/odk1-src/printer-widget.rst

 .. csv-table:: survey
   :header: type, name, label, appearance, calculation

-   text,printer_widget, Printer widget,printer:org.opendatakit.sensors.ZebraPrinter, "concat('123456789','<br>’,'QRCODE','<br>','Text')"
+   text,printer_widget, Printer widget,printer:org.opendatakit.sensors.ZebraPrinter, "concat('123456789','<br>’,'QR CODE','<br>','Text')"

 To exclude any of the label components, put an empty string in its place.
-For example, to print only a QRCODE, with no barcode or text:
+For example, to print only a QR CODE, with no barcode or text:

 .. csv-table::
   :header: calculation

-  "concat('','<br>','QRCODE content here','<br>','')"
+  "concat('','<br>','QR CODE content here','<br>','')"

 Or, to print only the barcode and text: